-Wi II the MTW agency submit requ est for approval of a Sa fe Harbor Waive er this year?
+Wi II the MTW agency s submit requ est for a approval of a Safe Harbor V Vaive rthis y /ear?

 ⊠No □Yes

 E. AGENCY SPECIFIC WAIVERS

 E.1.
 Agency-Specific Waivers for HUD Approval:

 The MTW demonstration program is intended to foster innovation and HUD encourages MTW agencies, in consultation with their residents and stakeholders, to be creative in their approach to solving affordable housing issues facing their local communities.
 For this reason, flexibilities beyond those provided for in Appendix I may be needed.
 Agency-Specific Waivers may be requested if an MTW agency wishes to implement additional activities, or waive a statutory and/or regulatory requirement not included in Appendix I.